Trueleveler

 Overview

 Core commitment: Construction procurement documents contain commercially sensitive bid data, contract terms, and vendor pricing.
-We designed Trueleveler so that documents you submit only to run an analysis are never written to persistent storage — not to a database, not to a file system, not to a log.
-They exist only in server memory for the duration of that request.
+We designed Trueleveler so that a document you submit only to run an analysis is not written to persistent storage — not to a database, not to a file system, not to a log.
+The file exists only in server memory for the duration of that request.
+(The structured result is a different thing, and we set out exactly what happens to it under Document Handling.)
 Files you deliberately save to your workspace (the Documents area, Drawings, or engine PDFs you save) are a separate, opt-in path: they are stored in private, organization-scoped object storage, encrypted at rest and protected by row-level access controls, so you can use them again.

 This page describes the technical and organisational security measures we have in place across Trueleveler's infrastructure, application layer, and third-party integrations.
 We update it as our controls evolve.